peterjbraam/beegfs-ksource/linux-source-code/Documentation/networking/phy.rst

 electrical signal interface using a synchronous 125Mhz clock signal and several data lines.
-Due to this design decision, a 1.5ns to 2ns delay must be added between the clock line (RXC or TXC) and the data lines to let the PHY (clock sink) have a large enough setup and hold time to sample the data lines correctly.
+Due to this design decision, a 1.5ns to 2ns delay must be added between the clock line (RXC or TXC) and the data lines to let the PHY (clock sink) have enough setup and hold times to sample the data lines correctly.
 The PHY library offers different types of PHY_INTERFACE_MODE_RGMII* values to let the PHY driver and optionally the MAC driver, implement the required delay.
 The values of phy_interface_t must be understood from the perspective of the PHY